Matteopaluh/KEMET/README.md

 ## Script usage description

-The _kemet.py_ script works in a sequential order for each genome utilized.
-It is well suited for single genomes usage as well as metagenome-spanning analyses.
-KEMET works as a command line tool that serves three main functions:
+The _kemet.py_ script works as a command line tool that serves three main functions:

-1) Evaluate KEGG Modules Completeness, producing organized tables for each MAG/Genome of interest.
+1) Evaluate KEGG Modules Completeness, producing organized tables that summarize metabolic potential of MAGs/Genomes of interest.
-2) HMM-based searches for ortholog genes (KO) of interest chosen from a subset after KEGG Module Completeness evaluation.
+2) Perform HMM-based searches for ortholog genes (KO) of interest chosen from a subset after KEGG Module Completeness evaluation.
 3) Genome-scale model gapfill with evidence from nucleotidic HMM searches, regarding KOs of interest.

+It is well suited for single genomes usage as well as metagenome-spanning analyses, in order to understand better microbial ecological functions.

 ## General Use - Conda environment